 Ryan: I think at least for myself, there’s no greater moment in my life than when I’m like, in the flow, and having an idea that I believe in.
-And have the time to sit down and really work on it.
-And I think Node was an idea waiting to happen and had I not done it, somebody else would have.
-But it just so happened that I was relatively unemployed and had some free time, and could work on it non-stop for months, which is what was required to kind of get an initial product out.
-So yeah, it was great, it was fun.
+And have the time to sit down and work on it.
+And I think Node was an idea waiting to happen and had I not done it; somebody else would have.
+But it just so happened that I was relatively unemployed and had some free time, and could work on it non-stop for months, which is what was required to get an initial product out.
+So yeah, that was awesome, it was fun.

 Pramod: Great.
 That’s fantastic.
 You did it really well.
 Node is built on the idea of “pure async” programming model.
 How did this idea work out for node?

-But the interface that they present to the user is blocking, and I think that that’s a nicer programming model, actually.
+But the interface that they present to the user is blocking, and I think that that’s a nicer programming model.
 And you can think through what you’re doing in many situations more easily if it’s blocking.
-You know, if you have a bunch of serial actions, it’s nice to be able to say: do thing A, wait for a response, maybe error out.
+You know, if you have a bunch of following actions, it’s nice to be able to say: do thing A, wait for a response, maybe error out.
 Do thing B, wait for a response, error out.
-And in Node, that’s more difficult, because you have to jump into another function call.
+And in Node, that’s harder, because you have to jump into another function call.

 Pramod: Yeah, I like the programming model of Go.
 Using goroutines is so much easy and fun.
 In fact, we are using at work for building a distributed application.